SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie closes her eyes and takes in a deep breath, holding it in for a few seconds before releasing it slowly.
 Her eyes fall upon the list lying abandoned on the ground, all but one item checked off.

 "I'll get help when I want to, okay?
 But I don't need it right now.
 I can't.
 Pinkie doesn't need help, she's the one there when others need that help.
 So that's who I'll be for as long as I can."
-She picks the list up in a hoof and brushes it off.
+She picks the list up and brushes it off.
 "Now, if you don't mind, I have a smile to check."

 She looks back up to the mirror into her own eyes, framed by her own bright pink fur and poofy mane.
 She tilts her head to one side, observing her reflection matching her.
 She smiles widely at the mirror.